ging/fiware-draco/docs/processors_catalogue/ngsi_ckan_sink.md

 Nevertheless, different than PostgreSQL, [organization lengths](http://docs.ckan.org/en/latest/api/#ckan.logic.action.create.organization_create) may be up to 100 characters (minimum, 2 characters).

--   Data model by entity id (`data_model=dm-by-entity-id`).
+-   Data model by entity ID (`data_model=dm-by-entity-id`).
 The organization name will take the value of the notified header `fiware-service`.
 Note that in this case, encoding is never applied.

 The following table summarizes the organization name composition: